-Grand Reopening: After a month and a half of hard work by member volunteers, staff and contractors, the Club's renovations were completed.
-Many kudos go to all who shared their time, energy and expertise during this process.
-Also appreciated are all who joined us at the Tiki Bar and outside patio, weather permitting, throughout the month of June.
-The Club's Reopening will be celebrated on July 4, 2017, with a ribbon cutting ceremony at noon followed by an Open House for members from noon until 4 pm.
-A barbecue, dance band and fireworks will follow in the evening.
+Grand Reopening: After a month and a half of hard work by member volunteers, staff and contractors, the Club's renovations were completed and the Club looks great.
+Many kudos to all who shared their time, energy and expertise during this process.
+Also appreciated were members and guests who enjoyed the Tiki Bar and outside patio, weather permitting, throughout the month of June.
+The Club's Reopening was celebrated on July 4, 2017, with a ribbon cutting ceremony at noon followed by an Open House for members from noon until 4 pm.
+A barbecue, dance band and fireworks followed in the evening.

 Vero's Top Chef: 2017 was the first year that VBYC participated in the Vero's Top Chef Challenge.
 Congratulations go to our own Chef Bill Narhi, who took home the People's Choice Award. for his Breast of Pheasant en Croute.
 Congratulations Bill!

 Please donate Teddy Bears: Over the years the Club has, through the efforts of the Shipmates, collected and donated teddy bears to the Indian River Medical Center.
 The bears are given to children being treated in the Emergency Room as well as older patients who may need something to help comfort them.
 You are always welcome to drop off teddy bears, suitable for young children, to the Club Office as they are collected and delivered to IRMC throughout the year.